BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_12.md

 - If you saw Titania on Route 1, tell her you'll keep the secret (+1 Titania)
 - If you saw Titania on Route 1, tell her you won't keep the secret (-1 Titania)

-Head outside, and you can grab the *Water Surface Field Readout*.
+Head outside from the second floor and you can grab the *Water Surface Field Readout*.

 Back downstairs, you'll be given the *Battle Pass - Strike*.
 With that out of the way, head on back to the circus.